Long read

 • Recycling nutrients.

-• Facilitating the thriving of other ecosystems, such as mangroves and coral reefs.
+• Enabling other ecosystems to thrive, such as mangroves and coral reefs.

 • Filtering seawater, improving its quality by removing bacterial pathogens.
-It’s estimated that this service reduces the annual incidence of cholera by around 600,000 cases a year.
+Experts estimate that this service reduces the annual incidence of cholera by around 600,000 cases a year.

 Where are the world’s seagrasses?